 Keep It Real Or Face Debt

-Would you rather find out how much money your budget needs to balance or go into debt?
+Would you instead find out how much money your budget needs to balance or go into debt?

 Your options are to deal with it now or deal with the debt collectors later.

-Undoubtedly, I’m betting you’d rather figure out how to accurately reflect your budget numbers.
+Undoubtedly, I’m betting you’d instead figure out how to reflect your budget numbers accurately.

 Updating Your Budget List – What You May Be Forgetting.

-Although you can do that the savings is not meant to fund your budget expenses like that.
+Although you can do that, savings are not meant to fund your budget expenses.

-What am I forgetting in my budget list?
+What do I forget in my budget list?

-Your budget list will be different from our which is why these are only examples below.
+Your budget list will differ from ours, which is why these are only examples below.

 Now, I’m going to share with you what budget list items you may or may not be forgetting.

-You may even have other budget list ideas that we are forgetting and it’s important to comment below and share your ideas.
+You may even have other budget list ideas that we are forgetting, so you must comment below and share your thoughts.